-In Norse Mythology in Class 4, Loki's behaviour in particular provides opportunities for discussion about right and wrong, betrayal, deceit, honesty/dishonesty, punishment, but the other gods also have weaknesses and faults, like all of us.
+In Norse Mythology in Class 4, Loki's behaviour in particular but other gods' as well, provide opportunities for discussion about right and wrong, betrayal, deceit, honesty/dishonesty, punishment.

 Through lessons on Gardening and Farming, the children continue to develop a meaningful relationship with their environment, as they engage with lots of practical activities such as making cheese and butter or kneading bread.
-Led by the Class Teacher, they work with their hands along with their classmates, which further develops their senses and well- being and cultivates a sensitivity for the other because knowing and relating to oneself through the senses, enables one to relate to others.
+Led by the Class Teacher, they work with their hands along with their classmates, which further develops their senses and well-being and cultivates a sensitivity for the other because knowing and relating to oneself through the senses, enables one to relate to others.